 LCL works closely with Sand Creek to provide consistent, high quality professional assessments covering the full range of behavioral health problems.
 Based on the Sand Creek counselor’s assessment, you will receive an appropriate referral to a therapist or psychologist best suited to deal with your problem.
 Call LCL at 651-646-5590 or 1-866-525-6466 to learn more or to set up an appointment for an assessment.

-LCL offers peer and professional support throughout the state of Minnesota on any issue that causes stress or distress to lawyers, judges, law students and immediate family members.
+LCL offers peer and professional support throughout the state of Minnesota on any issue that causes stress or distress to lawyers, judges, law students, non-attorney legal professionals, and immediate family members.
 LCL is funded by donations from individuals and law firms and from grants.
 The most sizeable grant is based on lawyer license fees and is under the auspices of the Minnesota Supreme Court.
-LCL has four full-time staff members as well as over three hundred volunteer members, many of whom offer peer support and help LCL in other ways.
+LCL has four full-time staff members, one part-time staff member, as well as over three hundred volunteer members, many of whom offer peer support and help LCL in other ways.
 LCL contracts with Sand Creek to provide 24-hour crisis telephone counseling, assessments, short-term counseling, and referrals to appropriate care providers.
 CLEs and other educational seminars are presented by lawyer members and LCL staff, who also assist with interventions, personal and organizational consultations, and policy efforts to create more supportive structures within the legal systems and law schools.

 People call LCL with questions about their own alcohol/drug or mental health concerns or their concerns for others’ problems.
 Depending on the depth of interest in self-discovery or desire to obtain help, LCL staff will put the caller directly in touch with a Sand Creek counselor to answer questions about the assessment process and to schedule an appointment for an assessment.
 LCL will also offer the assistance of a lawyer mentor, matched by gender, age, type of law practice and personal experience.
 This mentor can support the lawyer prior to the assessment and through the course of professional treatment, if appropriate.
 He/she can also introduce the lawyer to other members of LCL who have “walked a similar path.”